k0sproject/k0s/docs/runtime.md

 From 1.27.0 onwards k0s enables dynamic configuration on containerd CRI runtimes.
 This works by k0s creating a special directory in `/etc/k0s/containerd.d/` where user can drop-in partial containerd configuration snippets.

-When k0s starts up it'll find these files and adds these in containerd configuration `imports` list.
+k0s will automatically pick up these files and adds these in containerd configuration `imports` list.
 If k0s sees the configuration drop-ins are CRI related configurations k0s will automatically collect all these into a single file and adds that as a single import file.
 This is to overcome some hard limitation on containerd 1.X versions.
 Read more at [containerd#8056](https://github.com/containerd/containerd/pull/8056)

 ### Examples